CodeWithAloha/HIERR/src/docs/deployment.md

             13. Choose the ‘Add Rule’ action from the right pane of the management console, and select the ‘Reverse Proxy Rule’ from the ‘Inbound and Outbound Rules’ category.
             14. If asked to enable proxy functionality, click “OK”.
             15. Enter localhost:<Environment port> as where requests will be forwarded
-            16. Click on enable SSL offloading
+            16. Click on enable SSL offloading.
+            17. Click on Use Server Name Indication.
             17. Click on Rewrite domain names
                 * From localhost:<Environment port> to <YourDomain>
             18. Click the OK button.
             19. You should now see a second condition in the list.
-        2. Turn on TLS on port 443:
+        2. Turn on TLS on port 443.
+This will use [Server Name Indication](https://en.wikipedia.org/wiki/Server_Name_Indication) to use multiple TLS certs, one for each environment:
             1. Navigate to your website in IIS (left sidebar) and select “Bindings…” on the right hand side.
             2. Specify https and hostname is <YourDomain>
             3. Save that